How Traverse Award Winners are Determined

 The following is a summary of the process through which Traverse Award recipients are selected.

-- KTIA management selects three volunteer judges who are highly respected tourism professionals with extensive industry experience.
-To provide for the judges' full objectivity, they are professionals located outside Kentucky.
-Also, their names are not disclosed nor do they disclose that they are Traverse judges.
+- The KTIA Management team selects six volunteer judges who are highly respected professionals within the tourism industry with extensive industry experience.
+Each judge is located outside of Kentucky to maintain full objectivity.
+Their names are not disclosed, nor do they disclose that they are Traverse judges.
 That confidentiality allows them to be 100% objective even if they happen to know organizations or individuals who have submitted entries.

-- The entries, as sent to the judges, are organized by the 11 categories (print advertising, digital, promotional video, etc.) and within the categories, they are organized by divisions (3 CVB divisions based on budget size; attractions, festivals & events; and hotels and restaurants).
+- The entries, as sent to the judges, are organized by the 11 categories and within the categories, they are organized by division.

 - This is comparable to a teacher evaluating students' work on an essay assignment, with the teacher telling the students the key points – criteria – the essays need to address.
 In the scoring process, the teacher doesn’t evaluate each essay in comparison to the others, but rather on the extent to which and quality with which each essay addressed the key points.